What is CrossFit?

 - A laid back atmosphere where all are welcome.

 - A community of people that actually know each other.

 How many times a week should I come?

 This will vary from person to person.
 The average client at our gym trains 3 days/week.
 One of the best things about CrossFit is that it’s very potent.
 You can get a maximal return for a pretty minimal investment (3 hours week).
-We do have people that train as a lifestyle and take this very seriously, often attending 5-6 days week.
+We do have people that train as a lifestyle and take this very seriously, often attending as many as 5 days/week.
 We also have clients that are just getting their feet wet with a 1x week membership.
 Generally we encourage the majority of new clients to start with a 2-3x week membership.